4drie2/mi_shell/README.md

 - [abidaux](https://github.com/abidaux) - Core parsing and heredoc implementation
 - [pthuilli](https://github.com/Nlkuser) - Built-ins and excec handling

+## Challenges & Reflections but boring

+While Minishell might seem like a straightforward project at first glance, its true challenge lies in the tedious and extensive implementation required.
+The project is quite lengthy and demands meticulous attention to detail across multiple components.

+What makes this project particularly challenging is not necessarily complex algorithms, but rather:
+- The sheer volume of different edge cases to handle
+- Ensuring proper memory management across the entire program
+- Coordinating different parts of the shell to work seamlessly together

+This project taught us valuable lessons in task distribution, project organization, and collaborative coding.
+We learned to divide responsibilities effectively, maintain consistent coding standards across team members, and integrate various components into a cohesive final product.

+Unlike more algorithmically challenging projects, Minishell tests your endurance, patience, and ability to manage a large codebase with many interconnected parts.

 ## Learning Outcomes

 Through this project, we gained a deep understanding of: